iamamutt/pandoc-apa/example/apa_test.md

 twogroups: true               # since authors span two universities, using twogroups
                               #   other fields: threegroups, ..., sixgroups
 bibliography:
-    - example/references.bib  # delete bibliography field if not citing
+    - references.bib          # delete bibliography field if not citing
 date: "Last updated: \\today" # data is optional, can delete if not needed
 keywords:                     # enter as many keywords as needed
     - sublime text